The Winslow Church of England School Maths vision

 Learning to learn

-- Planning incorporates three or four strands of differentiation (Chilli Challenges): ‘Hard’, ‘Harder’, ‘Hardest’, ‘Super Hard (extension challenge)’.
-Children are trained to self-differentiate to take ownership of their learning.
+- Planning incorporates three strands of differentiation (Chilli Challenges): ‘Hard’, ‘Harder’, ‘Hardest’, (as well as an extension challenge)’.
+Children (mostly in KS2) are trained to self-differentiate to take ownership of their learning.

-- The learning environment supports and stimulates current learning in Mathematics including a working wall.
-In particular children can find things that will help them with current work when they are stuck (i.e. flip chart work).
+- The learning environment supports and stimulates current learning in Mathematics including a working wall, and jotters (Y2+).
+In particular children can find things that will help them with current work when they are stuck (ie flip chart work, which is photographed and shared with parents on Dojo).
 Children are trained to use their learning environment and concrete resources.

 - The classroom culture is about developing understanding, uncovering errors and misconceptions, and discussing methods, strategies and techniques.
 Children are encouraged to view uncovering errors and misconceptions as key opportunities to learn (Growth Mindset).

-- Children read and respond to marking (in green pen) and find this process helpful as they engage with the next steps in their learning.
+- Children read and respond to marking (in green pen – KS2) and find this process helpful as they engage with the next steps in their learning.

-- In KS2 peer and self-assessment are a form of marking, however even when this takes place, teachers acknowledge that it has been looked at through use of marking policy symbols ‘LOA’ (Learning Objective Achieved), ‘V’ (Verbally marked/discussed with child), P+, P=, P- or ‘SDI’ (Same Day Intervention used) against the LO, so that children feel their work is valued.
+- In KS2, peer and self-assessment are a form of marking, however – even when this takes place – teachers acknowledge that it has been looked at through use of marking policy symbols ‘LOA’ (Learning Objective Achieved), WT (Working Towards), ‘V’ (Verbally marked/discussed with child), P+, P=, P- or ‘SDI’ (Same Day Intervention used) against the LO, so that children feel their work is valued.

 - Next steps that require a response from pupils are given at least once a week.
 Time is given for them to be completed the next day (in green pen, most likely at the start of the lesson) and the responses are acknowledged by the class teacher.